-- 7.2.2 Licensees may set their own liquor prices for on-premises consumption, subject to the minimum prices specified below. - 7.2.3 Class A licensees, may not sell, or offer to sell, liquor at less than the following minimum prices:
+- 7.2.2 Licensees may set their own liquor prices for on-premises consumption, subject to the minimum prices specified below.
+A licensee is authorized to set their own prices for off sales as well, however sales to licensees must be at the registered wholesale price.

+(Amended Dec 2020) - 7.2.3 Class A licensees, may not sell, or offer to sell, for on-premises consumption, liquor at less than the following minimum prices: